facebook/docusaurus/website/blog/2022-01-13-docusaurus-2021-recap/index.md

 - **Redesigned mobile navigation**: mobile users now enjoy all navigation features as on desktop
 - **UI improvements**: more accessible quotes, better admonitions, back-to-top button...
 - **Blog multi-authors**: credit all the amazing contributors that collaborated on one blog post!
-- **More blog features**: archive page, structured data for SEO, full post content in feeds—empowering you to ship a fully-featured blog in no time
+- **More blog features**: archive page, structured data for SEO, full post content in feeds – empowering you to ship a fully-featured blog in no time
 - **Asset colocation**: no need for a bloated static folder anymore: colocate your images with Markdown files
 - **Sidebar category index pages**: category labels can now be associated with pages, enabling better doc organization